namanvashistha/foodly/README.md

 # Foodly (A website for foodies)

-#### website built to order food online and also for business in php and ajax
+#### website built to order food online, Food Donation and also for business in php and ajax

 ## [foodly.ml](http://foodly.ml/)